cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/lists.md

 # Lists

 {{<Aside>}}
-Your lists can include up to 5,000 entries for Enterprise subscriptions and 1,000 for Standard subscriptions.
+Your lists can include up to 1,000 entries for Standard plans and 5,000 for Enterprise plans.
 An uploaded CSV file must be smaller than 2 MB.
 {{</Aside>}}

 With Cloudflare Zero Trust, you can create lists of URLs, hostnames, or other entries to reference when creating [Gateway policies](/cloudflare-one/policies/filtering/) or [Access policies](/cloudflare-one/policies/access/).
 This allows you to quickly create rules that match and take actions against several items at once.